minhtri06/book-store/README.md

 ### About this project

 The aim of this project was to practice my skills in working with RESTful APIs and ORMs.
-It is based on another repository of mine [link github](https://github.com/minhtri06/express-rest-api-security-practice)
+It is based on another [repository](https://github.com/minhtri06/express-rest-api-security-practice) of mine

 #### General functionalities